kshamaramesh/X11-Forwarding/README.md

     1.Your client must be set up to forward X11.
     2.Your server must be set up to allow X11 forwarding.
     3.Your server must be able to set up X11 authentication.

+ First step to check with the server side these steps have been set up

+ '''
+nano /etc/ssh/sshd_config
+'''

+'''
+X11Forwarding yes
+X11DisplayOffset 10
+'''